Your Dallas FHA Loan Experts.

 FHA Requirements & Qualifications

 Credit score – One of the primary market benefits of an FHA loan has always been that credit scores were not a factor.
-A borrower with great credit scores could definitely have their loan approved more easily, but someone with some credit problems could still get approved – provided they had a well documented common sense explanation for their credit problems and could show that the problem had been resolved.
-In spite of not relying on credit scores, FHA foreclosure rates went down while conventional mortgage foreclosure numbers went up in spite of their almost excessive reliance on credit scores.
+A borrower with excellent credit scores could definitely have their loan approved more easily, but someone with some credit problems could still get approved – provided they had a well-documented, common-sense explanation for their credit problems.
+They could show that the issue had been resolved.
+Despite not relying on credit scores, FHA foreclosure rates went down while conventional mortgage foreclosure numbers went up, despite their almost excessive reliance on credit scores.
 The FHA underwriter will evaluate the entire credit profile to determine the borrower’s likelihood of repayment.
 Past credit issues may be overlooked if new credit has been re-established.
 Also, other compensating factors may apply.
-Generally a credit score of 580 is needed for automated approval and a few banks will underwrite a file with scores as low as 540.
+Generally, a credit score of 580 is needed for automated approval, and a few banks will underwrite a file with scores as low as 540.

 Bankruptcy okay – Chapter 7 bankruptcies are allowed if discharged over 2 years ago (or 1 year with extenuating circumstances).
-Chapter 13 bankruptcies are allowed with a minimum of 1 year of on time plan repayment and trustee approval.
+Chapter 13 bankruptcies are allowed with a minimum of one year of on-time plan repayment and trustee approval.

 Little or no money needed – FHA loans allow the seller to pay up to 6% of the sales price toward the closing costs.
-In addition, Congress has for the time being eliminated Down Payment Assistance programs.
+Additionally, Congress has temporarily eliminated Down Payment Assistance programs.
 There is a movement in the legislature to reinstate these community programs.
-You can however receive a gift from a family member for the down payment.
-Give your loan officer a call to find up to date guidelines concerning down payment assistance.
+You can, however, receive a gift from a family member for the down payment.
+Give your loan officer a call to find out the up-to-date guidelines concerning down payment assistance.

 Housing history – FHA does not require a rental or other housing history if it is not available.

 Non-occupying co-borrowers allowed – FHA allows a non-occupying relative to co-sign the mortgage.
 The non-occupant’s income and assets can be used for qualification purposes.
-This is generally used for parents to help their children buy a home.
-The name for this is the “kiddy condo loan”
+Parents typically use this to help their children purchase a home.
+The name for this is the “kiddy condo loan.”

 Property types – 1-4 unit, condos, town homes, modular homes, and manufactured homes.

 No cash reserves required – Unlike most conventional loans, FHA does not require you to have cash reserves on 1-2 unit properties.
-A borrowers profile is graded on an FHA score card.
-The FHA score card takes into consideration income, assets, job tenure, debt to income ratio’s and credit scores.
+A borrower’s profile is graded on an FHA scorecard.
+The FHA scorecard takes into consideration income, assets, job tenure, debt-to-income ratio, and credit scores.
 Having reserves can help strengthen the overall credit profile.

 FHA First Time HomeBuyers

-First time home buyers represent a large share of the lending market and they receive a lot of attention.
-Many do not have established credit histories or a lot of money to put down for a downpayment (because they are usually fresh out of college or still early in their careers).
-Currently, FHA loans require a 3.5% downpayment to obtain financing and have different loan limits in each county.
+First-time homebuyers represent a large share of the lending market and receive a lot of attention.
+Many do not have established credit histories or a substantial amount of money to put down for a down payment (because they are usually fresh out of college or still early in their careers).
+Currently, FHA loans require a 3.5% payment to obtain financing and have different loan limits in each county.

 FHA Refinance

-FHA fixed rate loans are the most popular programs for refinancing.
-This is where you have stable predicable payments each month and as a result offers the most security for yourself and your family.
-If you are currently in an adjustable rate mortgage (ARM) and would like the security of a fixed rate, a fixed rate FHA is the right program for you.
+FHA fixed-rate loans are the most popular programs for refinancing.
+This is where you have stable, predictable payments each month and, as a result, offers the most security for yourself and your family.
+If you are currently in an adjustable-rate mortgage (ARM) and would like the security of a fixed rate, a fixed-rate FHA is the right program for you.

 Refinancing into an FHA loan is a very similar process to refinancing using conventional financing.
 In fact, both loans require almost identical paperwork.
-FHA is actually has cheaper mortgage insurance than conventional.
+FHA actually has cheaper mortgage insurance than traditional.

 Streamline Refinancing